top of page

 Living the In-Between

 Nordic spring is not dramatic.
 It is subtle.
 Soft.
 Unfinished.
-It teaches children that growth does not rush.
+It shows children what growth actually looks like.
 That mud is part of renewal.
 That light returns gradually.
-To live this season well is not to wait for perfect weather, but to step into whatever the day holds.
+To live this season well is not to wait for perfect weather but to step into whatever the day holds.

 A Seasonal Invitation